Çisem Özkurt

 Viola - Turkey

-She was selected for the Global Leaders Program as one of the Cohort members in 2019, when she traveled extensively throughout Chile and Jamaica, working to increase access and the impact of music in disadvantaged communities.
-Kardelen Buruk founded an iniciative to present concerts for undeserved communities called Music Bridge and has been presenting concerts for the Turkish Community in Den Haag since May 2019.
+At the International Viola Congress 2018, she premiered her original music theater production "Moonwalk" at Hofplein Theater, Rotterdam.
+With her viola duo Black Büyü, she won first prize at Grote Kamermuziekprijs in 2019.
+She was selected for The Global Leaders Program as one of their cohort members in 2019, for which she traveled extensively throughout Chile and Jamaica to increase access and impact of music in disadvantaged communities.
+Kardelen Buruk founded an initiative called "Music Bridge where she performs and organizes concerts for disadvantaged communities and she has been presenting concerts for the Turkish Community in The Hague since May 2019.

 Cèlia Torres Ruiz